lukecooper/cheeseria/README.md

 The sample docker file builds and runs the web api, opening port 8080.
 Build the docker image with `docker build -t cheeseria .` (warning, this takes a few minutes), then run this with `docker run -p 8080:8080 cheeseria cheeseria`.

+## API documentation

+The web api includes sample documentation that can be accessed at `http://localhost:8080/swagger-ui/index.html`.
+This documentation is automatically generated and has not been customised to reflect the actual implementation.

 ## Next steps

 Some example next steps for the proof of concept would be: